swayam03275/Foodie/.github/PULL_REQUEST_TEMPLATE.md

 ## 🛠️ Type of Change

-Please delete options that are not relevant.
+Please select options that are relevant to your pull request

 - [ ] 🐛 Bug fix
 - [ ] ✨ New feature